GIXLabs/GIXLabs.github.io/how_to/cnc_milling_setup.md

 Put on your ear and eye protection.

-Press the big green 'START' button on the ShopBot3 menu.
+Press the big green 'START' button on the ShopBot3 menu. **Dont!!!
+Press OK!
+Follow the next Step**

 ![](/assets/images/cnc_setup/start_button.png)